okeeffed/developer-notes/manual/Networking/Subnetting-Fundamentals.md

 The highest IP in the range isn't used for host assignment as it is consider the `broadcast IP` for broadcasting a packet to an entire IPv4 subnet.

+The `broadcast` address also cannot be an even number.

 ### Calculating Subnet Hosts

 Formula is `2^n - 2` where n is the number of host bits.